-C Questio n General marking instructions for this type of question Max mark Specific marking instructions for this question 1. (a) Discuss a theme in classical literature.
-20 Discuss the view that good leadership involves making the right decisions at the right time.
-OR Candidates apply their knowledge and understanding of classical literature to OR OR (b) draw conclusions about universal ideas, themes and values.
-They make connections between the text(s) and universal ideas, themes or values, showing how the universal ideas, themes or values are displayed through the characters or strands of action.
+Question n General marking instructions for this type of question Max mark Specific marking instructions for this question 1. (a) Discuss a theme in classical literature.
+20 Discuss the view that challenges can destroy leaders.
+In your answer you should reference any classical text(s) you have studied.
+OR Candidates apply their knowledge and understanding of classical literature to OR (b) draw conclusions about universal ideas, themes and values.
+They make connections between the text(s) and universal ideas, themes or values showing how the universal ideas, themes or values are displayed through the characters or strands of action.
 They analyse what the text(s) reveals about how an idea, theme or value was viewed in the classical world.
-Discuss the view that human actions are caused by both fate and free will.
+Discuss the view that female characters in classical literature challenged male characters.
+In your answer you should reference any classical text(s) you have studied.
 Introduction (2 marks) Award 1 mark where the candidate contextualises the theme to the classical world in general terms.
 Award 1 mark where the candidate shows the structure and development of their essay ('signposting').
 Examples might include outline of the general approach outline of the division of the main body of the essay outline of the overall argument of the essay (without detailed justification).
 Only award the signposting mark where you are satisfied by the end of the essay that the candidate has delivered what they stated was their intention in the introduction.